Tags

 }

-When you want to use the sorting, the external api generates arguments on the all
+When you want to use sorting, the external API generates arguments for the all

 query that can be used.
-You can always sort on the fields either upwards or downwards.
-By default, if no argument is provided the documents are always sorted by the last published date in descending order.
+You can sort on fields either upward or downward.
+By default, if no argument is provided, the documents are always sorted by the last published date in descending order.

-For example if you project would have a blueprint called Submission
+For example, if your project has a blueprint called Submission

 and a field for the submitDate

-you could sort the submissions by the latest one submitted like so:
+, you could sort the submissions by the latest submission like this:

 query{